Chapter 11: Fortune Upon a Dam

 "Ha!
 This door is so bad!"
 Chalk scoffed.

-"Well, I guess it was old and crappy… Makes sense.
+"Well, I guess it was old… Makes sense.
 Looks like it leads into a cave."
-Nazuchi was the first to step into the cave.
+Nebule was the first to step into the cave.
 Thankfully, it wasn't filled with darkness, because purple lanterns shaped like orbs were hanging from the walls.
 It made the cavern look gorgeous, actually.

-Well, until Chalk made it out of shape by painting one of the lanterns green without Nazuchi noticing.
-He let out a small snicker before following Nazuchi.
+Well, until Chalk made it out of shape by painting one of the lanterns green without Nebule noticing.
+He let out a small snicker before following Nebule.

 Eventually they found the path fork off when there were now two ways to go.
 There was a sign to the left that stated "To Merlee's", while the other appeared to be too dirty to look at.
 Probably because of some small pebbles that left dirt on the sign.
 Speaking of pebbles, some were falling on the two's heads.